 I’m going to take a moment and misspell cheep boat cover, just to make sure that those searching for this spelling can find their way to this page.
 It’s a common mistake.

-Let’s first look at the different construction elements of a discount boat.
+Now let's look at the different construction elements of a cheap boat cover.

 In general, many manufacturers have what they call a custom fit cover.
 This means that the boat cover you’re getting has been made from a pattern taken off your model of boat and is designed to fit just your boat.
 It will be your best fit of all boat covers and will have some added construction details that will make it superior in other ways.
 It will also be your highest priced cheap boat cover.

-Carver's Custom Fit Boat Cover - Photo cortesy Carver Boat Covers
+Carver's Custom Fit Boat Cover - Photo courtesy of Carver Boat Covers

 Next is your semi-custom cover.
 Its pattern will have been designed to fit the most popular hull styles and should be expected to fit pretty well on any boat with your hull style.

-Carver Style to Fit Boat Cover - Photo Cortesy Carver Boat Covers
+Carver Style to Fit Boat Cover - Photo Courtesy of Carver Boat Covers

 Lastly will be the universal fit cover.
 This cover can be expected to fit a multitude of styles.
-It will have a looser fit, many have elastic in the hems and may need a bit more help keeping water out and the cheap cover or discount cover price point will be at the low end.
+It will have a looser fit, and many of these have elastic in the hems and may need a bit more help keeping water out.
+The cheap cover or discount cover price point will be at the low end.

-Carver Flex Fit Cover - Photo Cortesy Carver Boat Cover
+Carver Flex Fit Cover - Photo Courtesy of Carver Boat Cover

-If you have read my marine thread page you know that this is a super important feature to your new boat cover.
-It’s important that your new boat cover is stitched in a UV Polyester marine thread.
-This is a bit tricky because not all manufacturers reveal what type of thread they use.
+If you have read my marine thread page, you know that this is a super important feature on your new, cheap boat cover.
+It’s important that your new boat cover is stitched with a UV Polyester marine thread.
+This is a bit tricky, because not all manufacturers reveal what type of thread they use.

-Taylor Mades Trailerite® boat covers are the first and only production boat cover that I am aware of that is stitched in Tenara® thread, which is a life time thread you will never have to worry about.
+Taylor Mades Trailerite® boat covers are the first and only production boat cover that I am aware of that is stitched in Tenara® thread.
+This is a lifetime thread you will never have to worry about.

-Lockstitch is the stitch made by your typical industrial sewing machine and is used in many cheap production boat covers.
-This type of stitch uses thread coming from the top of the machine and from the bobbin and won’t do a continuous unraveling like the chain stitch
+Lock Stitch - The stitch made by your typical industrial sewing machine and is used in production of many cheap boat covers.
+This type of stitch uses thread coming from the top of the machine and from the bobbin.
+It won’t do a continuous unraveling like the chain stitch.

-Overlock Stitch – This serge stitch seals the raw edge of the fabric on the inside, keeping the fabric from fraying.
+Overlock Stitch – This serge stitch seals the raw edge of the fabric on the inside and keeps the fabric from fraying

 When buying a cheap boat cover look for double stitching on the join seams.

-I prefer lockstitch over chain stitch, because when a thread breaks on a chain stitch you run the risk of the continuous unraveling.
-Picture the top of a dog food bag, when pulled right, it unravels all the way across the bag.
+I prefer lock stitch over chain stitch, because when a thread breaks on a chain stitch you run the risk of continuous unraveling.
+Picture the top of a dog food bag and how if you pull it a certain way it unravels all the way across the bag.

-Plastic scoop sew in style, which can be sewn in anywhere to help air move underneath the cover.
+Plastic scoop sew-in style - can be sewn in anywhere to help air move underneath the cover.

-Boat Vent II ®.
-It is installed into a cover above an adjustable tent pole, allowing air to escape from the vent at the top of the tent pole.
-New sewing needed, it consists of a two part plastic vent that is screwed into the cover.
+Boat Vent 3 ® - Installed into a cover above an adjustable tent pole, thus allowing air to escape from the vent at the top of the tent pole.
+No sewing needed, and it consists of a two part plastic vent that is screwed into the cover.

-Some of your discount boat covers will have the reinforcement patch in place for a boat vent and some won’t.
-So pay attention, if given the choice when ordering, choose the boat vent option and you do need a reinforcement patch for installing a boat vent.
-This will keep it from tearing out.
+Some of your discount boat covers will have a reinforcement patch in place for boat vents and some won’t.
+So pay close attention to your choices when ordering.
+If given a choice, do choose the boat vent option.
+You need the reinforcement patch for installing a boat vent since this will keep the vent from tearing out.

-All discount boat covers need support to keep the water from pooling.
+All discount boat covers need support to keep water from pooling.

-1. A reinforcement patch for installing a Boat Vent II® which allows you to insert a support pole into the upside down receiver cup on the inside of the vent.
+1. A reinforcement patch for installing a Boat Vent 3® which allows you to insert a support pole into the upside down receiver cup on the inside of the vent.

-2. A reinforcement patch with a grommet in the center of it, for inserting a pole tip into.
+2. A reinforcement patch with a grommet in the center of it for inserting a pole tip.

-3. A reinforcement patch with a snap installed in the inside center, which is used for snapping a support pole to it.
+3. A reinforcement patch with a snap installed in the inside center for snapping in a support pole.